Calling all 10th - 12th Graders!

 - Develop a uniquely personal Israel story

 Participation is open to any 10th - 12th grader regardless of synagogue membership/affiliation.
+The Fall, 2020 is done in partnership with synagogues in Northern Virginia.

 Contact Adam Odesser at email@example.com.